Ahh yes, the double crunch exercise, an exercise that I been told about and have seen performed by top authorities in the strength training field.

 One of these is the double crunch, an exercise that combines both isometric holds with traditional muscle contraction.

 Due to the nature of the exercise, the double crunch also has the added benefit of recruiting the entirety of the rectus abdominis, leading to greater muscle development, not to mention, it’s also a great workout overall for those setting out to get rid of belly fat.

 The double crunch is an exercise that targets the abdominal muscles, hip flexors and obliques by having the trainee raise their torso, like they would on a traditional crunch, while also keeping their legs suspended in the air and bringing their knees up to their chest.

-By having to hold up the weight of the legs and torso, the abdominal muscles are in constant tension, which is at its peak as the user extends their legs and drives the weight further away from their center of gravity, then reduced when the knees are brought closer to the center of gravity and towards their chest.
+By having to hold up the weight of the legs (which by the way helps build bigger quads too) and torso, the abdominal muscles are in constant tension, which is at its peak as the user extends their legs and drives the weight further away from their center of gravity, then reduced when the knees are brought closer to the center of gravity and towards their chest.
 At this point, the muscle contraction from crunching takes over.